ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 - `arr_scores` — scores prediction model gives.
 - `arr_labels` — labels of samples, usually 1 for positive sample and 0 for negative sample.
 - `scale` - Optional.
 Whether to return the normalized area.
 If false, returns the area under the (True Positives) TP x (False Positives) FP curve instead.
 Default value: true.
 [Bool]
+- `arr_partial_offsets` - Optional.
+Array of four integers for calculating a partial area under the ROC curve (equivalent to a vertical band of the ROC space) instead of the whole AUC.
+This option is useful for distributed computation of the ROC AUC or for calculating (partial AUC constrained by FPR)[https://en.wikipedia.org/wiki/Partial_Area_Under_the_ROC_Curve#Partial_AUC_obtained_by_constraining_FPR].
+The array must contain the following elements [`higher_partitions_tp`, `higher_partitions_fp`, `total_positives`, `total_negatives`].
+    - `higher_partitions_tp`: The number of positive labels in the higher-scored partitions.
+    - `higher_partitions_fp`: The number of negative labels in the higher-scored partitions.
+    - `total_positives`: The total number of positive samples in the entire dataset.
+    - `total_negatives`: The total number of negative samples in the entire dataset.

+    **Important:** When `arr_partial_offsets` is used, the `arr_scores` and `arr_labels` passed should be only a partition of the entire dataset, containing an interval of scores.
+The dataset should be divided into contiguous partitions, where each partition contains the samples whose scores fall within specific ranges.
+For example:

+    - One partition could contain all scores in the range [0, 0.5).
+    - Another partition could contain scores in the range [0.5, 1.0].

 **Returned value**